By Ward Batty

 Ward Batty is a long-time game-player who has been with the same weekly game group for over twenty years.
 "I understood there was a pension." is his excuse.
 He writes a monthly column on the business of board games for Comics & Game Retailer magazine and has written articles and reviews for The Games Journal, Scrye, Knucklebones and Games International.

-is a column which is self-syndicated by the author.
+The Game Table is a column which is self-syndicated by the author.
 If you would like to see this column in your local newspaper, please write the managing editor of the paper.
 Interested in carrying The Game Table in your paper, please contact Ward Batty